mookiedog/ApriliaGen1ECU/README.md

 ## Status

+I understand that Eagle is an old tool these days.
+The initial goal will be to find some tool that will automatically generate .png files of all the schematic pages.

+At some point, it would be worth migrating these schematics to Kicad.

 I am still updating the schematics as try to figure out new things in support of the [umod4 project](https://github.com/mookiedog/umod4).

 You will also note that the repository only contains schematics with no board file.